Office Update: Safe Patient Appointments (Read More)

 19. Iron Deficiency

 Leg muscles need a lot of oxygen to function correctly.
 Iron serves many bodily purposes, including transporting oxygen to the muscles (cellular oxidative metabolism) and supporting mitochondrial functioning needed for muscle energy production.
 An iron deficiency can interfere with these processes, disrupting how muscles metabolize fuel sources like glucose to generate energy.
-An iron deficiency may also alter the processing of fats, which store energy, and carbohydrates, which break down into the glucose needed for energy.
+Iron deficiency may also alter the processing of fats, which store energy, and carbohydrates, which break down into the glucose needed for energy.
 All of these actions can lead to leg weakness.

 20. Electrolyte Imbalance